CBI urges more steps to ease credit

 Cridland proposed an eight-point plan to get more credit flowing to businesses.

-"There are no silver bullets, but the Bank should push the button on a further round of quantitative easing, and it should seriously consider investing directly in non-government assets, like bank bonds and high-grade corporate paper," Cridland said.
+"There are no silver bullets, but the Bank of England should push the button on a further round of quantitative easing, and it should seriously consider investing directly in non-government assets, like bank bonds and high-grade corporate pape," Cridland said.

 The government should help potential house buyers with mortgage indemnity guarantees to support real estate and construction industries.
 Using government-backed trade finance could give exports an important boost, Cridland said.